-Patients with hyperoxaluria normally present to the healthcare system with kidney stones.
 There is a direct link between elevated urinary oxalate and increased probability of kidney stone events or other renal adverse outcomes in patients with enteric hyperoxaluria.
-Even modest reductions in urinary oxalate can reduced the odds of developing a kidney stone.
+Even modest reductions in urinary oxalate can reduce the odds of developing a kidney stone.
 A recent epidemiological study conducted in 297 patients with enteric hyperoxaluria demonstrated that a 20% reduction in urinary oxalate resulted in as much as a 25% reduction in risk of having a kidney stone in the subsequent year (D'Costa, Nephrol Dial Transplant 2020).